Lululemon's product chief to leave in organizational shuffle

-VANCOUVER, Oct 21 (Reuters) - Lululemon Athletica Inc said on Wednesday that its chief product officer is leaving after just two years with the premium yogawear retailer, which has struggled in recent months with narrowing margins and supply-chain hiccups.
+VANCOUVER (Reuters) - Lululemon Athletica Inc (LULU.O) said on Wednesday that its chief product officer is leaving after just two years with the premium yogawear retailer, which has struggled in recent months with narrowing margins and supply-chain hiccups.

 Tara Poseley, a former Kmart executive who was hired by Lululemon in October 2013, will leave “after a transition period” and her role will be eliminated, the Vancouver-based company said.